ASHdevelopment/standards/status-codes.md

 The purpose of this document is to help both sides client/server-sides of development understand what Ember accepts.

-##Put
+##PUT

-On a put from any Ember-App using Ember-Data I will be happy with either:
+On a PUT from any Ember-App using Ember-Data I will be happy with the following:

-`A - 204 with No-Content`

-`B - 200 with {}`

-`C - 200 with Object`
+#On-Success:

+HTTP Status: 204
+Response Body: Empty(No Content)
+HTTP Status: 200
+Response Body: {}
+HTTP Status: 200
+Response Body: JSON Object

+#On-Failure:

+Return a Http Status Code with the Error from the server as well as the error message.

 ###Why?
-Success:
-Failure:

-##Delete
+The Ember App Expects a 204 with No Content because, is terminated by the first empty line after the header fields because it cannot contain a message body.
+A 200 response always has a payload, though an origin server MAY generate a payload body of zero length.

+##DELETE

-On a Delete from any Ember-App using Ember-Data I will be happy with:
+On a DELETE from any Ember-App using Ember-Data I will be happy with:

-    `204 - with no content`

-from the server.
+#On-Success:
+HTTP Status: 204
+Response Body: Empty(No Content)

 ###Why?
-Success:

-Ember Data expects an object to be delete on the server side, all it needs is confirmation that everything happened.
-Which is why you respond with a 204 - No Content

-Failure:
-If something goes wrong with the delete on the server-side the server needs to respond with either a different status code and the error that was associated with it.
+The Ember App Expects a 204 with No Content because, is terminated by the first empty line after the header fields because it cannot contain a message body.

 # Links
 - https://httpstatuses.com/
 - https://developer.mozilla.org/en-US/docs/Web/HTTP/Status